Yuzhe-Fu/Yuzhe-Fu.github.io/_pages/about.md

 - *2018* The First Class Scholarship, Southern University of Science and Technology (Top 5% in SUSTech)
 - *2017* The Third Class Freshman Scholarship, Southern University of Science and Technology

+# 🔥 News
+- *2023.07*: &nbsp;🎉🎉 Our paper "An Energy-Efficient 3D Point Cloud Neural Network Accelerator with Efficient Filter Pruning, MLP Fusion, and Dual-Stream Sampling" has been accepted by IEEE/ACM ICCAD 2023!

 # 📝 Publications
 - Working on: *SoftAct*. **Yuzhe Fu**, Changchun Zhou, Tianling Huang, Yifan He, Hailong Jiao. **2023**, *IEEE Transactions on Circuits and Systems I: Regular Papers* (plan to submit in August)
 - Working on: *AMB-FPS*. **Yuzhe Fu**, Changchun Zhou, Yifan He, Hailong Jiao. **2023**, *IEEE Transactions on Circuits and Systems II: Express Briefs* (plan to submit in August)